University of Johannesburg Prize

 The University of Johannesburg Prize for South African Writing, also known as the UJ Prize, is awarded annually by the University of Johannesburg (UJ) for the best creative works in each of five categories: English, Afrikaans, Zulu, Northern Sotho, and Literary Translation.
 There are usually two prizes, a main prize and a debut prize, in each category.
 The prizes are not linked to a specific genre, and each year's prize rewards work published in the previous year.
 The winner of the main prize in each category receives R70 000, the winner of each debut prize receives R35 000, and the winner of the Literary Translation prize receives R50 000.

+The Afrikaans prize has been awarded since 2001, but was previously called the RAU-Prys vir Skeppende Skyfwerk (RAU Prize for Creative Writing) and located at Rand Afrikaans University (RAU).

+In 2005, when RAU was merged with other institutions to establish UJ, the name of the prize was changed and the English category was introduced.

 The Zulu, Northern Sotho, and Literary Translation prizes were awarded for the first time in 2021, with any work published between 2018 and 2020 eligible for entry.

-The Afrikaans prize has been awarded since 2001, but was previously called the RAU-Prys vir Skeppende Skyfwerk (RAU Prize for Creative Writing) and located at Rand Afrikaans University (RAU).
-In 2005, when RAU was merged with other institutions to establish UJ, the name of the prize was changed and an English category was introduced.
-Marlene van Niekerk and Willem Anker are the only writers to have won the prize thrice (each time for Afrikaans).
+Marlene van Niekerk, Willem Anker and S.J.
+Naudé have each won the Afrikaans prize three times; English translations of novels by Anker and Naudé have also won the UJ Literary Translation Prize, once each; in Naudé's case, he translated his own work.